-Conroe, TX and The Woodlands area has relatively mild climates year round, but winters can get cool enough where you’ll definitely need to heat your home.
+Conroe and The Woodlands, TX areas have relatively mild climates year round, but winters can get cool enough that you’ll definitely need to heat your home.
 Likewise, area residents experience hot summers that require efficient AC to cool their homes.

-Heating and cooling is a necessity, but central AC and heating can be costly, so many homeowners are looking for alternative ways to heat and cool their homes.
-Geothermal heat pumps offer an efficient alternative to keeping properties comfortable year round.
+Heating and cooling are necessary, but central AC and heating can be costly, so many homeowners are looking for alternative ways to heat and cool their homes.
+Geothermal heat pumps offer an efficient alternative to keeping properties comfortable year-round.

-At Easco Air Conditioning and Heating, we have been providing indoor comfort services to area residents since 1983.
-We can help you determine whether or not a geothermal heating and cooling system is the right fit for your home.
+At Easco Air Conditioning and Heating, we have been providing geothermal heating and cooling services to area residents since 1983.
+We can help you determine whether or not a geothermal heat pump system is the right fit for your home.

-Don't snooze on savings!
-Get money saving deals when you access our coupons.
+Don't sleep on savings!
+Get money-saving deals when you access our coupons!

-Geothermal heating and cooling systems work by drawing heat from the groundwater and transforming it into heat for your home.
+Geothermal heating and cooling systems draw heat from the groundwater and transform it into heat for your home.
 Likewise, these modern systems can cool your home by extracting hot air from your home in the summer and transferring it to the ground outside.

 Horizontal Ground Loop System

-This type of Geothermal Air Conditioning System design is cost effective on smaller projects or where there is sufficient space for the loop to be installed.
+This type of geothermal system design is cost-effective on smaller projects or where there is sufficient space for the loop to be installed.
 Trenches, three to six feet deep, are created and a series of parallel plastic pipes are laid inside them.
 These loops are folded and connected to the heat pump where the fluid is then circulated, absorbing or rejecting heat from the earth depending on the mode of operation.
-A typical horizontal loop will be 400 to 600 feet long, but will vary according to the soil type and the layout of the piping.
-Usually these alterations are in place due to space restrictions.
+A typical horizontal loop will be 400 to 600 feet long but will vary according to the soil type and the layout of the piping.
+Usually, these alterations are in place due to space restrictions.

 Vertical Ground Loop System